jconlon/Tracker/tracker/trunk/com.verticon.tracker.website/readme.txt

 0. Prepare and upload product and documentation artifacts.
 See com.verticon.tracker.product.desktop.releng and com.verticon.tracker.documentation readme.txt instructions.

-1. Manually edit the file names in the downloads page to match the real product archives.
+1. Note it is not necessary to manually edit the file names in the downloads page to match the real product archives as this is taken care of by the script referring to an properties file in the com.verticon.tracker.product.desktop.releng that was created during the product build.

 2. Run Buckminster: deploy.to.local.repo.dir - to move all artifacts
    over to ~/Uploads/s3.